kensh1ro/dart-shellcode/README.md

 Security products are not good at analyzing Dart, and they won't be anytime soon, so this will probably stay FUD for a long time.

 ## Installation
-Make sure dart is installed in inside PATH environment variable
+Make sure dart is installed and inside PATH environment variable

 `git clone https://github.com/kensh1ro/dart-shellcode.git`